 Should your company elect to respond to this RFB Solicitation, one (1) hard copy and one (1) electronic copy (on CD) of the signed bid package must be sent to the attention of the ICF Representative at the address provided in the RFB.
 The signed response (electronic and hardcopy) to this RFB must be provided to the ICF Representative, at the address provided in the RFB, no later than close of business (5 p.m.
-EST) on June 22, 2011.
-The electronic version of the bid submission must be in the form of a single PDF file containing the entire bid submission.
-In addition, the outside of the package must be clearly labeled with "Bid - Claim 99-390(M)".
+EST) on July 8.
+2010.
+In addition, the outside of the package must be clearly labeled with "Bid - Claim 2009-0044(M)".
 Please note that ICF and PAUSTIF will no longer be accepting the electronic version via email and that the signed bids (electronic and hardcopy) for this RFB must be received at the ICF office no later than close of business (5 p.m.
 EST) on the provided deadline for the submitted bid to be considered.
 To reiterate, no bid responses should be emailed to the ICF representative.

-The electronic version (single PDF file) must be provided on CD and delivered with the hard copy to the ICF representative by the provided deadline.
+The electronic version must be provided on CD and delivered with the hard copy to the ICF representative by the provided deadline.